bentang164/its-inf_jmf-redeploy/README.md

 To run the program on only computers in a specified Smart Group, pass the Smart Group name into the program as the final argument.

+The credentials passed in must be for an account that is enabled in Jamf, and, minimally, has the following permission set:
+1. Jamf Pro Server Objects > Computers (Read)
+2. Jamf Pro Server Objects > Smart Computer Groups (Read)
+3. Jamf Pro Server Settings > Check-In (Read)
+4. Jamf Pro Server Settings > Computer Check-in Setting (Read)
+5. Jamf Pro Server Actions > Send Computer Remote Command to Install Package

 By using this program, it is expected that you understand the implications and consequences of redeploying the Jamf Management Framework, and have tested thoroughly in a non-production environment.

 ## "Could not find or load main class"